m-cat/safe_client_libs-wiki/Client-trait-and-implementations.md

-# Client trait and implementations

-## What is it

 The `Client` trait provides an interface for self-authentication client implementations.
-Its implementors are the `CoreClient`, `AuthClient`, and `AppClient` structures.
+Its implementers are the `CoreClient`, `AuthClient`, and `AppClient` structures.
 The trait provides functionality for interfacing all requests from high-level APIs to the actual routing layer, and for managing all interactions with it.

 Clients are non-blocking, with an asynchronous API using the futures abstraction from the futures-rs crate.